7 ev trucks

 • Battery: 200 kWh

-• Estimated EV Range: Up to 325 miles
+• Estimated EV Range: 325 miles, can be extended upto 440 miles with range extender

 • Towing Capacity: Up to 14,000 pounds